 It’s my favorite since it appears to be the most personalized and planned, but it’s also the most difficult to do.
 When the curtain is open, there is typically a minor break or bend, which I don’t mind.

 Floating or Cafe style curtains are those that only partially hung up the window, similar to the way many old roadside cafés used to cover their windows.

 Hanging half-cafe curtains way up the window, nearly at the top, or even closer to the bottom of the window are all options.
-There may be the question of privacy as they are grazing or floating curtains, and the best solution is to combine with another type of curtain that fits your style.
+There may be a question of privacy as they are grazing or floating curtains, and the best solution is to combine them with another type of curtain that fits your style.